visualbis/VV-Docs/docs/admin-guide/admin-functions/maintenance-bihub/add-new-user.md

 1. Click on Submit.
 1. The added user will be reflected in the User Manager Page.
 1. In order to synchronize reports for this user, one of the following actions can be performed

- a.
-Wait till the next scheduled synchronization activity happens.
+  - Wait till the next scheduled synchronization activity happens.
- b.
-Follow steps in Section <Link to={useBaseUrl('docs/admin-guide/admin-functions/integrate-bihub-platform-msad/synch-reports-users')}>Synchronize Reports of Users</Link> to Sync Reports with a single click.
+  - Follow steps in Section <Link to={useBaseUrl('docs/admin-guide/admin-functions/integrate-bihub-platform-msad/synch-reports-users')}>Synchronize Reports of Users</Link> to Sync Reports with a single click
- c.
-Manually add reports to the user using User Manager as explained in section <Link to={useBaseUrl('docs/admin-guide/admin-functions/maintenance-bihub/add-reports-existing-user')}>Add Reports to an existing user</Link>.
+  - Manually add reports to the user using User Manager as explained in section <Link to={useBaseUrl('docs/admin-guide/admin-functions/maintenance-bihub/add-reports-existing-user')}>Add Reports to an existing user</Link>.